wingo/stringrefs/README.md

 ## Definitions
  - *codepoint*: An integer in the range [0,0x10FFFF].
  - *surrogate*: A codepoint in the range [0xD800,0xDFFF].
- - *unicode scalar value*: a codepoint that is not a surrogate.
+ - *unicode scalar value*: A codepoint that is not a surrogate.
  - *character*: An imprecise concept that we try to avoid in this document.
  - *code unit*: An indivisible unit of an encoded unicode scalar value.